SkylineCommunications/dataminer-docs/develop/api/NotifyTypes/NotifyTypesOverview.md

 # NT Notify Types

 > [!WARNING]
 > The table below gives an overview of all the defined NT Notify types.
-This is part of the internal communication channel between DataMiner processes, therefore Notify types for which no additional documentation is provided should not be used.
+This is part of the internal communication between DataMiner processes.
+Notify types for which no additional documentation is provided should therefore not be used.
 > These types are shared between the SLDataMiner and SLProtocol process, but many of them are only supported by one the two processes.
-Their documentation should mention if they are to be used with a NotifyProtocol, NotifyDataminer, or both.
+Their documentation should mention if they are to be used with a NotifyProtocol, a NotifyDataMiner, or both.

 |ID|Name|Description|
 |--- |--- |--- |